acdh-oeaw/mla/readme.md

 DB_USERNAME=homestead
 DB_PASSWORD=secret
 ```
 Now that we're done with the annoying part, let's run some fun commands to install all the dependencies.
-At this point I assume that you have composer and npm installed.
 ```
 composer install
 npm install